xkbcommon/libxkbcommon/doc/user-configuration.md

 </xkbConfigRegistry>
 ```

-The default behavior of libxkbregistry ensures that the new layout and options
+The default behavior of `libxkbregistry` ensures that the new layout and options
 are added to the system-provided layouts and options.

-For details on the XML format, see DTD in `<datadir>/X11/xkb/rules/xkb.dtd`
+For details on the XML format, see the DTD in `<datadir>/X11/xkb/rules/xkb.dtd`
-and the system-provided XML files in `<datadir>/X11/xkb/rulies/xkb.dtd`.
+and the system-provided XML files `<datadir>/X11/xkb/rules/*.xml`.